endless-sky/endless-sky/docs/readme-cmake.md

 > git clone https://github.com/endless-sky/endless-sky
 ```

 The game's root directory, where your `git clone`d files reside, will be your starting point for compiling the game.
+You can use `cd endless-sky` to enter the game's directory.

 Next, you will need to install a couple of dependencies to build the game.
 There are several different ways to build Endless Sky, depending on your operating system and preference.
-As an IDE, we recommend using [Visual Studio Code](#visual-studio-code).

 - [Windows](#windows)
 - [Windows (MinGW)](#windows-mingw)
 - [MacOS](#macos)
 - [Linux](#linux)

+## Installing build dependencies

-## Windows
+### Windows

 It is recommended to use the toolchain from Visual Studio to build the game (regardless of the IDE you wish to use).

-Download Visual Studio (if you do not want to install Visual Studio, you can alternatively download the VS Build Tools), and make sure to install the following components:
+Download [Visual Studio](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2022) (if you do not want to install Visual Studio, you can alternatively download the [VS Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)), and make sure to install the following components:

 - "Desktop Development with C++",
 - "C++ Clang Compiler for Windows",
 - "C++ CMake tools for Windows".

+It is recommended to use at least the version from 2022.

-## Windows (MinGW)
+### Windows (MinGW)

 You can download the [MinGW Winlibs](https://winlibs.com/#download-release) build, which also includes various tools you'll need to build the game as well.
 It is possible to use other MinGW distributions too (like Msys2 for example).

 You'll need the POSIX version of MinGW.
 For the Winlibs distribution mentioned above, the latest version is currently gcc 13 ([direct download link](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.2.0-16.0.6-11.0.0-ucrt-r1/winlibs-x86_64-posix-seh-gcc-13.2.0-mingw-w64ucrt-11.0.0-r1.zip)).
 Download and extract the zip file in a folder whose path doesn't contain a space (C:\ for example) and add the bin\ folder inside to your PATH (Press the Windows key and type "edit environment variables", then click on PATH and add it to the list).

-You will also need to install [CMake](https://cmake.org/download/) (if you don't already have it).
+You will also need to install a recent version of [CMake](https://cmake.org/download/).
+You can check if you have CMake already installed by running `cmake -v` in command line window.

-## MacOS
+### MacOS

 Install [Homebrew](https://brew.sh).
 Once it is installed, use it to install the tools and libraries you will need: